craigmcmeechan/tad-electron-claude/docs/migrationplantasks/phase-2-core-functionality.md

 ## Deliverables Summary

 ### Core Components:
-- [ ] WorkspaceManager with full file system integration
+- [ ] WorkspaceManager with full file system integration and logging
 - [ ] ConfigurationManager with VS Code migration
-- [ ] BuildManager with progress tracking
+- [ ] BuildManager with progress tracking and logging
 - [ ] TemplateIndexer for fast file lookups
-- [ ] FileWatcher for real-time updates
+- [ ] FileWatcher for real-time updates with security logging
+- [ ] SecurityFilter for file access validation
+- [ ] PerformanceMonitor for operation timing
+- [ ] AuditLogger for security and compliance events
+- [ ] StoreWorkspaceManager for persistent workspace configuration
+- [ ] StoreTemplateIndexer for cached template indexing
+- [ ] StoreWorkspaceSettings for workspace-specific settings persistence
+- [ ] StoreWorkspaceBackup for critical workspace operation backups

 ### User Interface:
 - [ ] Workspace selection dialog